We were so relieved when our baby was finally given a clear diagnosis. Unfortunately, it was that of a rare and terminal syndrome.

 It turns out the geneticist we met with is probably the only person in Atlanta to ever even have heard about this extremely rare syndrome.
 There are only about 60 cases ever recorded in history worldwide, and it was only discovered thirty years ago.
 The syndrome comes with a terminal prognosis, with most of the children passing away from their immunodeficiency, cardiomyopathy, or a combination of the two.
 While we are completely devastated, we were also so grateful to finally have an answer, a general path to expect.
 The four months we spent with no answer were the worst in our lives.
 With a diagnosis, we were finally able to enjoy our time with Atlas, and not be so focused on back to back doctors' appointments, therapies, tests.
 We now know that we can utilize IVF with PGD for future children, and won’t be gambling with their health.
 We’ve connected with families who had more children before finding out their kids had Vici.
 Some of them have had the unfortunate chance to have second kids with the genetic disorder.
 We feel so lucky to have the knowledge that we do.
 Hospice was looped in, and our incredible team was meeting with us weekly, walking us through everything, providing the most amazing insight into this world we never thought we’d find ourselves being a part of.

-Atlas ultimately ended up passing away peacefully at home on June 17, 2018.
+Atlas ultimately ended up passing away peacefully at home on June 17, 2018, as a result of kidney failure.

 We are so happy to have chosen Atlas’ name before meeting him.
 Atlas is notorious for holding the weight of the heavens.
 We chose this name partly to honor all of our angels in heaven.
 How ironic that we chose the name of the strongest titan in Greek mythology for our son, who is weak in so many (physical) ways.
 He has more than made up for it in so many aspects.
 We are so appreciative of what he teaches us every single day.

 Because Atlas had so many different health-related issues, we have decided to direct donations to palliative care, rather than a specific medical branch.
 After we learned that it was suspected that Atlas had Vici Syndrome, our palliative care and hospice teams have been the glue holding us together.
 They’ve had to endure the truly hard conversations about Atlas’ DNR, funeral plans, etc. We are eternally grateful, and will never forget them.
-We will also be naming a room after Atlas at the new Center for Advanced Pediatrics, with plans to do the same at the future North Druid Hills campus.
+We have named an area at the new Center for Advanced Pediatrics after Atlas, with plans to do the same at the future North Druid Hills campus.

 Thank you so much for contributing to our AtlasStrong efforts.
 We are so determined to turn our devastating situation into a positive and benefit future patients at CHOA in honor of our sweet angel baby.